top of page

 Signs of a regression

-What else is happening during the 24 month regression
+What else is happening during this sleep regression

 Do NOT drop the last nap